KnoP-01/krl-for-vim/README.md

   matchup [vimscript #5624][11],
 * mappings and settings to navigate through code in a backup folder structure,
 * text objects for functions and folds,
-* optimized folding for viewing VRKC and
+* optimized folding and concealing for viewing VRKC and
 * mappings to insert a body of a new DEF, DEFFCT or DEFDAT based on user defined templates or hopefully sane defaults.